-If you would like to add a resource to our database, submit it here.
+If you would like to add additional resources that are not in the database,

 2SLGBTQIA+ stands for Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, Asexual, plus other identities.
 Resources include support in mental health, educational sources, social spaces, and more.